CosmoStat/shapepipe/docs/pipeline_tutorial.md

 ![ShapePipe_FlowChart](./ShapePipe_v0.0.1.png)

+In the following, the individual processing steps are described in detail.

-## Field and image selection
+## 1.)
+Field and image selection

-The selection of images in input can be done in the config files of the relevant modules, by specifying input path(s) and input file name patterns.
-Thus, a sub-selection of images in a given input directory can be done.
+The selection of images on input can be done in the config files of the relevant modules, by specifying input path(s) and input file name patterns.
+Thus, a sub-selection of images in a given input directory can be made.
-However, one might want to pre-select images before the pipeline is run.
-For example, to find all images (exposures and stacks) in a given sky area.
-These can then be copied to a dedicated directory (or linked using symbolic links), or downloaded to a local machine.
+However, one might want to pre-select specific images before the pipeline is run, for example to find all available images (exposures and stacks) in a given sky area.
+The resulting files can then be copied to a new, dedicated directory (or alternatively linked using symbolic links), or downloaded to a local machine.

-### Selection of exposures.
+### Selection of exposures

 Option 1.
 Selection by area from log file.

-## Single-exposures processing

-### Spliting
+## 2.)
+Processing of single exposure images

+### Split single exposure into single-exposure single-CCD images

 **Module :** splip_exp_runner
 **Module inputs :** single_exp_image, single_exp_flag, single_exp_weight